 This could be because your current 360º vendor is not aligned with the needs of your business.
 In our humble opinion, this simply does not make sense at all.

-Team members at SMBs are known by their name and not by their employee number.
-The dynamics of a 100,000+ organization fundamentally operates much differently than a 50-500+ organization.
+Team members at SMBs are known by their names and not by their employee numbers.
+The dynamics of a 100,000+ organization fundamentally operate much differently than a 50-500+ organization.

-The problems SMBs encounter is at the heart of our product.
-We understand that in small/medium sized organizations, every voice should be counted and every voice matters.
-This concept is best reflected by our new “data clubbing” 360º employee engagement setting.
+The problems SMBs encounter are at the heart of our product.
+We understand that in small/medium-sized organizations, every voice should be counted, and every voice matters.
+Our new “data clubbing” 360º employee engagement setting best reflects this concept.

-IN – Data Clubbing.
+IN – data clubbing

 Administrators can define how many respondents need to present before clubbing.

 It goes without saying that team contributors are at the heart of any business.
-They collectively shape an organization’s culture and effectively sets the business up for long term success.
+They collectively shape an organization’s culture and effectively set the business up for long-term success.
 Today, we have many modern tools to help receive feedback from multiple sources.